sakan811/SakuMari/README.md

 docker compose up -d
 ```

-- Runs PostgreSQL and pgAdmin only
+- Runs PostgreSQL, pgAdmin, and Portainer only
 - Use for external app development (see "Local Development (Docker Database Only)" above)

 ## Testing